Oregon Court Records

 - Order and verdict of the court

 Oregon juvenile court records are not open to the general public unless the court grants permission.
-Upon access, the name of the delinquent, the name of the court, the verdict of the court, the time, date, and place of the court proceedings, the act committed (if that act would be considered a major criminal offense if committed by an adult), and the parents’ names are revealed, following Or.
+When access is granted, the following information may be disclosed: the name of the juvenile, the name of the court, the court's verdict, the time, date, and location of the proceedings, the offense committed (if that act would be considered a major criminal offense if committed by an adult), and the names of the parents, in accordance with Or.
 Rev. Stat. § 419A.255.

 What Cases are Heard by Oregon Juvenile Courts?